One must live in happiness, and acquire wisdom

 I suggest that he also publish in the form of Ebook, which also can be

-Kindle Fire etc. In ebook format, the web linkage can be clicked and the readers can instantly go the website of reference for further in-depth understanding of material.
+downloaded to Ipad or Kindle Fire etc. In ebook format, the web linkage can be clicked and the readers can instantly go the website of reference for further in-depth understanding of material.
 This is my penny's thought.

 Thanks again for the information.
-Please re
+Please relay my sincere

 appreciation to your brother for his work.